calvinmetcalf/intercal/README.txt

 Makefile attempts to copy the GPL to /dev/null to prove it exists.
 If this fails, you will have to point the Makefile to a copy of the GPL yourself.
-You can always copy the one included with this distribution somewhere safe and use that (what the Makefile will try to do by default).
+You can always copy the one included with this distribution somewhere safe and use that (what the Makefile will try to do by default, but I suspect it always fails).

+If you get an error about 'gettimeofday()', or if you have a more accurate timing function available, there's a whole section about profiling in yuk.h that you can change to affect the accuracy of the timings.
+(Option 0 is pure ANSI C, which can be used as a fallback to allow the debugging library to compile if you have nothing better.)

 			   NOTES ON THE DJGPP BUILD

-This distribution needs prebuilding; you can use the makeick.bat or makeick.sh file provided to compile the program if you can't compile using the usual POSIX methods via configure and make.
+This distribution needs prebuilding; you can use the makeick.bat or makeick.sh file provided to compile the program if you can't compile using the usual POSIX methods via config.sh and make.
 Once the implementation has been built, you can install it by adding the \bin subdirectory to your PATH environment variable (at either end).
 The temporary output from bison and flex is included in the distribution (for those people who don't have bison and flex, makeick